By Jason Rose, CEO, AdhereHealth.

 As the United States continues to battle the clinical and social effects of COVID-19, healthcare stakeholders will need to keep SDOH-focused population health management as a top priority.

-Providers and health plans that integrate data-driven, proactive to medication adherence into their population health programs can equip their patients with the knowledge and support they need to overcome socioeconomic issues and remain healthier throughout the course of the pandemic.
+Providers and health plans that integrate data-driven, proactive medication adherence into their population health programs can equip their patients with the knowledge and support they need to overcome socioeconomic issues and remain healthier throughout the course of the pandemic.